 Drug hypersensitivity is suggested when a reaction occurs within minutes to hours after drug administration.
 However, many patients report a past reaction of uncertain nature.
 In such cases, if there is no equivalent substitute (eg, when penicillin is needed to treat syphilis), testing should be considered.

-Tests for immediate-type (IgE-mediated) hypersensitivity help identify reactions to beta-lactam antibiotics, foreign (xenogeneic) serum, and some vaccines and polypeptide hormones.
+Tests for type I (IgE-mediated) hypersensitivity Type I Allergic (including atopic) and other hypersensitivity disorders are inappropriate or exaggerated immune reactions to foreign antigens.
+Inappropriate immune reactions include those that are... read more help identify reactions to beta-lactam antibiotics, foreign (xenogeneic) serum, and some vaccines and polypeptide hormones.
 However, typically, only 10 to 20% of patients who report a penicillin allergy have a positive reaction on skin tests.
 Also, for most drugs (including cephalosporins), skin tests are unreliable and, because they detect only IgE-mediated reactions, do not predict the occurrence of morbilliform eruptions, hemolytic anemia, or nephritis.

-Penicillin skin testing is needed if patients with a history of an immediate hypersensitivity reaction must take a penicillin.
+Penicillin skin testing can be done if patients with a history of an immediate hypersensitivity reaction must take a penicillin.
 BPO-polylysine conjugate and penicillin G are used with histamine and saline as controls.
-The prick test is used first.
-If patients have a history of a severe explosive reaction, reagents should be diluted 100-fold for initial testing.
+The prick test Specific tests Allergic (including atopic) and other hypersensitivity disorders are inappropriate or exaggerated immune reactions to foreign antigens.
+Inappropriate immune reactions include those that are... read more is used first.
+If patients have a history of a severe anaphylactic reaction, reagents should be diluted 100-fold for initial testing.
 If prick tests are negative, intradermal testing may follow.
-If skin tests are positive, treating patients with penicillin may induce an anaphylactic reaction.
-If tests are negative, a serious reaction is less likely but not excluded.
-Although the penicillin skin test has not induced de novo sensitivity in patients, patients should usually be tested only immediately before essential penicillin therapy is begun.
+If skin tests are positive, patients should be given penicillin only as part of a drug desensitization protocol.
+If tests are negative, a serious reaction is extremely unlikely but not excluded.
+Therefore, an oral challenge with amoxicillin is often done after a negative skin test result to completely eliminate the possibility of an IgE-mediated allergy.

 For drug provocation testing, a drug suspected of causing a hypersensitivity reaction is given in escalating doses to precipitate the reaction.
 This test is usually safe and effective if done in a controlled setting.

-Because drug hypersensitivity is associated with certain HLA class I haplotypes, genotyping of patients from particular ethnic groups can identify those at higher risk of hypersensitivity reactions.
+Because drug hypersensitivity is associated with certain human leukocyte antigen (HLA) class I haplotypes, genotyping of patients from particular ethnic groups can identify those at higher risk of hypersensitivity reactions.

 Hypersensitivity decreases with time.
-IgE antibodies are present in 90% of patients 1 yr after an allergic reaction but in only about 20 to 30% after 10 yr.
+IgE antibodies are present in 90% of patients 1 year after a type I allergic reaction but in only about 20 to 30% of patients after 10 years.
 Patients who have anaphylactic reactions are more likely to retain antibodies to the causative drug longer.